File type and URI associations model

 How this change presents to the user depends upon how the app is designed, for example:

 - Many apps check to see if they are the default every time they run and, if they are not, they prompt the user to set them as default.
-However, because apps can no longer accurately query to determine which app is the default handler for a file type or protocol, neither of these operations works.
+However, because apps can no longer accurately query to determine which app is the default handler for a file type or URI scheme, neither of these operations works.

 - Many apps have a dialog box or menu built in or in their installer that specifies the file types for which the app should serve as the default.
-However, because apps can no longer programmatically set themselves as the default handler for a file type or protocol, this no longer works.
+However, because apps can no longer programmatically set themselves as the default handler for a file type or URI scheme, this no longer works.

 There are several things users can do to accommodate these changes: